 Dog Rose (Rosa canina)

 Of our 14 native species of rose, the Dog Rose, Rosa canina, is the most common, and is often found in scrub on a variety of soils.
 It's tough and adaptable, growing in shade too.
 It carries sweet-scented pink/white blooms and red hips in the autumn.
 Dog Rose is a great plant for wildlife, offering a protective habitat and food supply for birds and small mammals in the winter, nectar for insects and bees in the summer, and a foodplant for several moths and butterflies.
 Rosehip syrup made from it has twenty times more vitamin C than orange juice!
+The petals can be used for a variety of things, from rose water to syrup, sorbet, or even Turkish Delight.

 There are more roses in hedgerows than one might think, but they're often not allowed to flower by enthusiastic hedge cutting farmers.
 Dog Roses, with their fast vigorous growth and thorns, are excellent plants in a mixed hedge or grown on their own in a single species hedge.
 It will grow to 5m; bigger than the more slender Field rose, Rosa arvensis, another common hedge plant, but with white flowers.
 The Japanese Rose, Rosa rugosa, is an increasingly common site in hedgerows and looks like canina, but is a non-native.